darbyclement/muni-finder/README.md

 Powered by Claude that gives you real-time SF Muni arrival predictions.
 Ask it about any stop and it'll tell you what's coming and when.

+Note: 511 has a very low rate limit of 60 req/hour.
+You will hit it if you spam the chat.
+Also, this agent is not very good at non-station locations and transfers.
+It's pretty basic.

 ```
 $ go run .
 Chat with Claude (use 'ctrl-c' to quit)